Updating Seat Belts

 I did a bit of investigation and found that Audi and Porsche have consistently used the same Repa model BMW now uses since 1973 and Audi wants 542.20 less for two Repa belts, anchors and hardware than does BMW.

-Audi part numbers are:
+Audi part numbers

-- left front: 810 019 805A;
+- left front: 810 019 805A

-- right front: 810 019 806A;
+- right front: 810 019 806A

 - anchors: 810 019 831

-The belts are $47.10 each and the anchors are $8.80 each.
+The seat belts are $47.10 each and the anchors are $8.80 each.
 Note: earlier Audi models used a Klippan retractable with different parts numbers.

 Author: Craig T. Reisser